mkelandis/ReadingLog/README.md

 * Adjusted log entry display to include the date read, instead of the read by information.
 * Resolved network access on main activity thread, when downloading book data.
 * Display of scaled images is more consistent between devices supporting different densities.

+#### Minor Releases

+* Version 1.1.2 (1/7/2013) - Fixed defect causing app crash on db upgrade as part of the 1.1 release.